bareos/bareos/docs/manuals/source/Appendix/OperatingSystems.rst

-    JobDefs = "DefaultJob" # job definition for the job FileSet = "Windows All Drives" # FileSet (data which is backed up) Schedule = "WeeklyCycle" # schedule for the backup tasks Enabled = "Yes" #this is the ressource which is toggled on/off by enabling or disabling a backup from the univention gui }
+    JobDefs = "DefaultJob" # job definition for the job FileSet = "Windows All Drives" # FileSet (data which is backed up) Schedule = "WeeklyCycle" # schedule for the backup tasks Enabled = "Yes" # this is the resource which is toggled on/off by enabling or disabling a backup from the univention gui }

 Bareos < 16.2.0